JohnSnowLabs/spark-nlp/docs/_posts/maziyarpanahi/2021-05-20-bert_base_dutch_cased_nl.md

 BERTje is a Dutch pre-trained BERT model developed at the University of Groningen.

 For details, check out our paper on [arXiv](https://arxiv.org/abs/1912.09582), the code on [Github](https://github.com/wietsedv/bertje) and related work on [Semantic Scholar](https://www.semanticscholar.org/paper/BERTje%3A-A-Dutch-BERT-Model-Vries-Cranenburgh/a4d5e425cac0bf84c86c0c9f720b6339d6288ffa).
-The paper and Github page mention fine-tuned models that are available [here](https://huggingface.co/wietsedv).

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>